 Choose a narrow topic from the very beginning, and stay focused – don’t try to fit too many topics in.
 All questions should be short and to the point, even if there’s a temptation to delve into another topic.

 10. If you don’t care about the background behind you

-However, don’t keep it too casual: you don’t want your surrounding to be distracting.
-As we do our webinars from the office, we had such problems like a “fire exit” sign showing in the corner of the video, or the sound of heels clicking and people coughing as our co-workers were passing by.
+However, don’t keep it too casual: you don’t want your surroundings to be distracting.
+As we do our webinars from the office, we had such problems as a “fire exit” sign showing in the corner of the video, or the sound of heels clicking and people coughing as our co-workers were passing by.